SchokiCoder/book_modern_c/src/21_debugging.md

 ## How to not debug

-I hope that i could make clear how valuable the debugger is.
+I hope that I could make clear how valuable the debugger is.
 Beginners like to debug in different way.
 Before they learn how powerful a debugger is, or that it exists.
 Maybe you also already did that so far.
 I wouldn't blame you if you did.
 In that